-- A 4-year CD could help you diversify some of your savings/investments.
+- A four-year CD could help you diversify some of your savings/investments.

 Cons of a 4-year CD

-- If you need to make an early withdrawal, you will incur a penalty.
+- If you need to make an early withdrawal, you’re subject to a penalty.

-- A 4-year CD might not keep up with inflation over time, causing your money to lose purchasing power.
+- A four-year CD might not keep up with inflation over time, causing your money to lose purchasing power.

 Factor in flexibility

-The Federal Reserve has lowered interest rates to historic lows, and while rates are not expected to rise in the near future they are expected to increase longer-term.
+The Federal Reserve has lowered interest rates to historic lows, and though rates are not expected to rise in the near future, they are expected to increase longer term.

 A typical CD has an early withdrawal penalty.
-If your investment strategy calls for putting your money into a 4-year CD, consider looking for a deal that isn’t too expensive to exit, especially if you may decide to close your account before it matures.
+If your investment strategy calls for putting your money into a four-year CD, consider looking for one with a manageable fee, especially if you think you may close your account before it matures.
 Another option is to look for institutions giving savers a one-time rate increase over the course of their terms.